 - Committed to diversity, practice and mentoring students

-- Doing amazing research in laboratories, clinics, communities, companies and elsewhere
+- Doing amazing research in laboratories, clinics, communities, companies and elsewhere, in NC and around the world

 - Publishing groundbreaking, peer-reviewed articles that have impact

-- ~1700 students; they’re diverse, smart, creative and dedicated to making the world safer and healthier
+- ~1700 students; they’re diverse, smart, creative, global, local and dedicated to making the world safer and healthier

 - Creative, inventive, innovative